-In addition to the variables containing the coded answers of the respondents, the Graduate Panel 2009 also generates variables.
-One the one hand, this includes variables that were numerically coded from the originally open entries (cf. Chapter 6.2).
-On the other hand, variables were changed due to data protection reasons and more frequently required variables were generated from the values of one or more source variables (e.g. merging course subjects in to areas of study and subject groups or deriving the location and type of the higher education institution from the higher education institution variables).
-The newly generated variable is identified in the data by the suffix "\g#".
-An overview of all generated variables for the Graduate Panel 2009 as well as detailed documentation of the individual variables with information on their respective characteristics and calculation rules can be found in the data set report as well as the Metadata Search Portal.
+to data protection reasons (cf. Chapter 8) and more frequently required variables were generated from the values of one or more source variables (e.g. merging course subjects in to areas of study and subject groups or deriving the location and type of the higher education institution from the higher education institution variables).
+The newly generated variable is identified in the data by the suffix "g#".

-Where possible, generated variables were positioned in the data set according to the respective output variable.
+An overview of all generated variables for the Graduate Panel 2009 as well as detailed documentation of the individual variables with information on their respective characteristics and calculation rules can be found in the data set report as well as the Metadata Search Portal50.
+In addition, there is special documentation for certain auxiliary variables generated by the primary research project with regard to the information collected on gainful employment in order to simplify and standardise ecaluations.
+Where possible generated variables were positioned in the data set according to the respective output variable.
 If a variable was generated from various source variables, it was inserted after the variable to which it is thematically closest.
 If a clear assignment was not possible, the generated variable was inserted at the end of the data set.
-With minor exceptions, variables generated in the context of anonymisation measures were created by the RDC.